 The calendar is blank inside to allow you to add your own photographs to each month but the dates on the inside of each month required me to update them for 2014 and the interior needed a fresh colour scheme.
 I also had to redesign the front and back cover of the packaging, using a new colour scheme and striped pattern, as well as adding filtered effects to the provided imagery for the cover to make it new and interesting.

 Images courtesy of Globe IQ.

-Amero International Ltd is an accounting company that specialising in the shipping industry in South America.
-I began working with them to create a brand new logo for the company to be used on their website and business stationery.
+Amero International Ltd is an accounting company specialising in the shipping industry in South America.
+I worked with them to create a brand new logo for the company to be used on their website and business stationery.

-The company wanted a logo design to reflect their accounting nature and their specialism in the shipping industry, as well as highlighting the close link with South America which is where they primarily do business.
+The company wanted a logo design to reflect their company nature as well as highlighting the close link with South America which is where they primarily do business.
 The logo I created combined symbols representing both investments (the % sign) and I designed the A to look like the sails of a boat, as well as being able to read it as a graph (linking in with the idea of accounting and numbers).